||2019 Program Dates

 - PROGRAM FEE is NON-REFUNDABLE once you apply and are accepted to a program.
 This fee is not a deposit towards tuition, rather a separate payment towards on-site logistical fees such as classroom rentals, speakers, overhead, some group activities, some meals and select ground transportation.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
-If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt, Academic Programs Manager, for a visa service referral.
+If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt, Assistant Director Academic Programs, for a visa service referral.
 The information provided below applies to U.S. citizens.
-If you are not a U.S. citizen, see if you need a visa for Hong Kong and Macau.
+If you are not a U.S. citizen, see if you need a visa for Taiwan and Hong Kong.

-A valid passport is required for U.S. citizens to enter Macau.
-Macau does not require U.S. citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 30 days.
-Those traveling on non-U.S. passports should determine if they need a visa to enter Macau by visiting the Visa HQ website.
+A valid passport is required for U.S. citizens to enter Taiwan.
+Taiwan does not require U.S. citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 90 days.
+Those traveling on non-U.S. passports should determine if they need a visa to enter Taiwan by visiting the Visa HQ website.

 A valid passport is required for U.S. citizens to enter Hong Kong.
 Hong Kong does not require U.S. citizens to obtain a visa prior to arrival pending the duration of their trip does not exceed 90 days.
 Non-U.S. citizens and students planning to travel into Mainland China will require an entry visa and should plan to apply through the Chinese Consulate or a visa referral agency.